cncf/mentoring/README.md

 [Falco](https://falco.org) is an open source project for intrusion and abnormality detection for Cloud Native platforms such as Kubernetes, Mesosphere, and Cloud Foundry.

+**Communication**:

+For any questions or comments, please reach out to us on the #gsoc channel on the [Falco/Sysdig OSS slack](http://slack.sysdig.com/).
+Please don't use DMs or personal emails unless strictly necessary.

 #### Improved Falco Outputs

 -	Description: The goal behind this idea is to improve the available options for sending alerts from Falco when a security violation occurs inside a container.
 Currently outputs are limited to stdout, files, syslog, and executing a program.
 We’d like to offer more output options such as: NATS.io, Kafka, gRPC, Google Pub/Sub, AWS SNS, HTTPs Webhooks, etc.